AI vs Traditional Video Production (Cost, Speed & Quality Comparison)

 Before comparing cost, speed, and quality, it is essential to understand the structural difference between AI-driven production and traditional video production.

 Traditional production is resource-intensive and sequential.
-It involves concept development, scripting, storyboarding, pre-production planning, physical shooting, and post-production refinement.
+It involves concept development, scripting, storyboarding, pre-production planning, physical shooting, and post-production refinement, aligned with AI scriptwriting & storyboarding.
 Each stage depends on human expertise, and each transition requires time, coordination, and resources.

 AI production, in contrast, is modular and iterative.
 It allows multiple stages to overlap.
-Concepts can be visualized instantly, edits can be automated, and outputs can be refined in real time.
+Concepts can be visualized instantly, edits can be automated, and outputs can be refined in real time, similar to AI video production workflows.
 The process becomes less linear and more flexible.

 This structural difference influences every aspect of production.